DevSecTim/blog/content/writings/2024-04_k8s-operator/index.md

 ### Reconcile Function

-Due to the delcarative nature of Kubernetes, an operator's main reason to exist is to detect differences between the *actual* state of the cluster and the *desired* state, as defined in the manifests.
+Due to the declarative nature of Kubernetes, an operator's main reason to exist is to detect differences between the *actual* state of the cluster and the *desired* state, as defined in the manifests.
 As such the core logic loop is implemented as the `Reconcile` function in the controller.

 Below is the extract from `controllers/whalesay_controller.go` to for the `Reconcile` function.
 Its prime objective is to ensure a `Job` child resource is created for each `WhaleSay`, if it does not already exist: